HughKeenan/project-game/TESTING.md

 ## Bugs
 ### Fixed Bugs
-+ Feedback messages for reporting users, posting or updating responses etc. initially did not work despit the code being present in the views.py file.
++ Feedback messages for reporting users, posting or updating responses etc. initially did not work despite the code being present in the views.py file.
 It emerged this was because the code to display them had not been added to base.html, and they worked once it was.

 + The About Us link was initially non-responsive.
 This was due to an error in how the slug was being passed to the html template, and once the code was updated to use the url name only it was resolved